vollmerk/gitlab-puppet-webhook/README.md

 EXAMPLE - Repo: sysadmin/puppet Branch: Incident4231

 This method uses R10K to deploy and maintain the code bases, R10K will be triggered via the R10K command as configured

 ---
+#### Multimaster Support
+You can specify a list of comma seperated IP's/DNS names the webhook will attempt to SSH as the user that it is running as to each server listed and run the same R10k command that it ran on the local server.
+The assumption is made that R10k and everything is identical on all servers as there is no way to specify an alternative command per server.

+This module does not take care of, or account for the requirements of access between the two servers though it's expected that you would use a passwordless ssh key restricted to the "MoM" ip address and the exact R10k command.

+---
 #### E-mail to Ticket system support